GabrielOlC/BLUEPRINT-FOR-NGO-IMPACT_Pre-Publication-Abstract/READme.md

 #### B. Data-Driven DPM (Dog Population Management)

 Implementing **CNVR (Catch, Neuter, Vaccinate, Return)** as a calculated intervention targeting specific "Source Populations" (e.g., community dogs, backyard breeders).
-The goal is to grow community trust and engagement, in order to improve animal well-being while on the street.
+The goal is to grow community trust and engagement, in order to improve animal well-being living on the street.

 #### C. Community as the Key Stakeholder

-Adopting the "*Abhay Sankalp*" model: empowering the community to manage their own animal populations through education (RDO - Responsible Dog Ownership) and positive engagement, rather than imposing top-down control.
+Adopting the "*Abhay Sankalp*"-like model: empowering the community to manage their own animal populations through education (RDO - Responsible Dog Ownership) and positive engagement, rather than imposing top-down control.

 ---